Mo-Makdah/currency-chart/README.md

 ## Download Node Modules
-This repository doesn't include the `node_modules` file which is necessary for running the angular web application To download the modules, just run `npm install` in the terminal in the root folder of the project
+This repository doesn't include the `node_modules` file which is necessary for running the angular web application To download the modules, just run `npm install` in the terminal in the root folder of the project and it will install all the modules needed

 ## Development server